Reed family: History

-The Reed family was established by patriarch Mark Edward Reed (1866–1933).
+The Reed family was established by patriarch Thomas M. Reed (1825–1905), a Washington pioneer and government official, and its success was greatly expanded by son Mark Edward Reed (1866–1933).

 In 1897, Reed, a failed logger was hired by Sol Simpson to manage the Simpson Logging Company, Simpson's family-owned store, in the town of Shelton, Washington.
 Reed married Simpson's daughter, Irene, in 1901.
 After Simpson died in 1906, Reed assumed control of Simpson Logging.
 At that time the company employed approximately 300 people working out of five separate camps.
 By 1914, Reed had full control and transformed the company into a forest-products corporation.
 In 1925, the company opened its first sawmill, the Reed Mill, and entered the hemlock lumber manufacturing business.

 In 2014, the Reed family purchased 600,000 acres of Oregon timberland, putting them fifth on the largest US landowners list.
 In 2015, the family was estimated to have a net worth of $1.7 billion.